w3c/rqtf/Gaming_GAP_analysis.md

 # GAP analysis of accessibility standards in Gaming

 Games require an element of challenge which can be thought of as 'intentional friction'.
 Accessibility guidance aims to reduce all friction because friction creates inaccessibility for groups of people.
 Therefore accessibility guidance aimed at gaming needs a different approach to standard accessibility guidance.
 This gap analysis researches existing accessibility guidance that could apply to gaming and finds that there is no robust mechanism for identifying and preserving 'intentional friction'.
-It proposes that a Games Accessibility User Requirements (GAUR) document is created to address this unmet need.
+It proposes that a W3C Working Group Note on game accessibility should be created to address the gap identified in the existing standards.

-## Characteristics of an ideal candidate
+## Requirements of games accessibility guidelines
-These are the characteristics of an ideal candidate which current resources will be judged against.
-This is not to say that a GAUR if created will be able to fulfil all of these but it should aim to.
+Gaming standards and guidelines need to provide appropriate and effective guidance to games developers seeking to make their games accessible and assess the results of their efforts.
+In order to do this certain conditions need to be met.

 ### Focus on the user experience
-A good candidate will attempt to describe good user experience as a first step towards an accessibility standard.
-By focusing on the requirements of the user rather than the options available to a developer the candidate can describe 'what good looks like' regardless of how achievable 'good' is with current technologies.
-This is important to enable a realistic assesment of progress and also to futureproof the work.
+Describing good user experience is an important first step towards an accessibility standard.
+By focusing on the requirements of the user rather than the options available to a developer guidance can describe 'what good looks like' regardless of how achievable 'good' is with current technologies.
+This is important to enable a realistic assesment of progress and also to futureproof standards work.

 ### Understand intentional friction in gaming
 Any accessibility standard will need to avoid requiring 'fundamental alteration' and gaming requires intentional friction in order to provide a challenge.
-A good candidate should differentiate between intentional and unintentional friction (signal vs noise) to preserve what makes games engaging while minimising inaccessibility.
+There needs to be a robust way to differentiate between intentional and unintentional friction (signal vs noise) to preserve what makes games engaging while minimising inaccessibility.
 This should enable it to inform the creation of a workable standard.

 ### Cover multiple disabilities
-A good candidate should cover as wide a range if disabilities as is practical including sight loss, hearing loss, neurodiversity, cognitive impairments and physical disabilities.
+Collectively games accessibility guidance needs cover as wide a range if disabilities as is practical including sight loss, hearing loss, neurodiversity, cognitive impairments and physical disabilities.

 ### Comprehensive
-As much as possible a good candidate should attempt to be comprehensive to enable any standards it informs to also be as comprehesive as possible.
+As much as possible accessibility guidance should attempt to be comprehensive to enable any standards it informs to also be as comprehesive as possible.
 This may require a high level of abstraction in order to avoid gaps.

 ### Collaborative
-A good candidate should invite critique from as wide a range of stakeholders as possible to enable it to be as comprehensive and fit for purpose as possible.
+Games accessibility guidance should invite critique from as wide a range of stakeholders as possible to enable it to be as comprehensive and fit for purpose as possible.

 ## Intentional friction
 There is a body of work that highlights the need for some friction in gaming.
 This means that a standard approach to accessibility of trying to remove all friction or barriers would be inappropriate.
 Not only would it constitute fundamental alteration of the game which may be considered an unreasonable requirement but it could actually break the game experience itself.